bgeraci714/data-intensive-apps-go/README.md

 1. Single Threaded
 2. Multiple Reader threads, Single Writer thread
 3. Multiple Reader threads, Multiple Writer threads, also includes Sorting threads

+## Red-Black Tree Implementation
+Basic red black tree implementation.
+Not explicitly threadsafe.

+## TODO
+1. ~~Build in memory key-value server using the red black tree implementation for store's structure.~~
+2. Add logging in advance of writing to the store in order to provide crash/fault tolerance.
+3. Develop routine that saves the current data store's state into a segment file which can then be incorporated into database queries.
+4. Develop merge and compression routine for the segment files.
+5. Allow for rollbacks of the database using the log